Josemvasquez/Ocassiaceo/replit.md

-# RemindMe - Personal Relationship Manager
+# Ocassia - Personal Relationship Manager

 ## Overview

-RemindMe is a full-stack web application designed to help users remember important dates and manage relationships with their loved ones.
-The application provides smart reminders for birthdays, anniversaries, and special occasions, along with AI-curated gift recommendations and wishlist management.
+Ocassia is a full-stack web application designed to help users remember important dates and manage relationships with their loved ones.
+The application focuses on "Never forget a special occasion and gift effortlessly" with smart reminders for birthdays, anniversaries, and special occasions, along with AI-curated gift recommendations and wishlist management.

 ## System Architecture